-It is also good practice to include a planned Mid-Year Review meeting.
+You should include a planned Mid-Year Review meeting.
 This will provide an opportunity for a confidential discussion regarding progress with the objectives, discuss the role and appraise performance and provide an opportunity to address any issues or areas of concern which may have arisen.
 In some cases, it may be necessary to adjust an objective, discuss and seek to resolve issues and challenges and identify additional support or training.
 These should be open and honest discussions with aim of ensuring that there are no surprises at the time of the appraisal review meeting.

-Development and Training
+12. Development and Training